Implementing a New Coordinate System in LorentzVectorBase.jl

 Mass and energy-related

-function LorentzVectorBase.mass2(cs::LightConeCoordinates, mom)
+function LorentzVectorBase.mass2(::LightConeCoordinates, mom)

 end

-function LorentzVectorBase.mass(cs::LightConeCoordinates, mom)
+function LorentzVectorBase.mass(::LightConeCoordinates, mom)

 end

-function LorentzVectorBase.boost_beta(cs::LightConeCoordinates, mom)
+function LorentzVectorBase.boost_beta(::LightConeCoordinates, mom)

 end

-function LorentzVectorBase.boost_gamma(cs::LightConeCoordinates, mom)
+function LorentzVectorBase.boost_gamma(::LightConeCoordinates, mom)

-1 / sqrt(1 - LorentzVectorBase.boost_beta(cs, mom)^2)
+return 1 / sqrt(1 - LorentzVectorBase.boost_beta(mom)^2)

 end

-function LorentzVectorBase.mt2(cs::LightConeCoordinates, mom)
+function LorentzVectorBase.mt2(::LightConeCoordinates, mom)

 end